kittykatattack/learningPixi/README.md

   ])
   .load(setup);
 ```
-The `loader` also lets you load JSON files, which you'll learn
+The `Loader` also lets you load JSON files, which you'll learn
 about ahead.

 <a id='displaying'></a>